stripe-samples/mobile-saving-card-without-payment/client/ios/README.md

 After running the sample server:

 1. Run `pod install` to install the Stripe iOS SDK.
-2. Open `Sample.xcworkspace` (not `Sample.xcodeproj`).
+2. Open `app.xcworkspace`.
-3. Build and run the app in the iOS simulator.
+3. Build and run the appropriate project (Swift or ObjC) in the iOS simulator.